KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 Cross Navigation
 ------------------------------------------------------------------------------------------------------------------------
 The cross navigation lets you navigate from one document to another.
-You will find the cross navigation functionality in the *Settings* section of chart.
+You will find the cross navigation functionality in the *Settings* section of a widget.
 Just click on *Interactions* as shown below.

 .. figure:: media/image039.png

-   Searching the cross navigation functionality
+   Searching cross navigation

 Activate the functionality just switching on the slidind button and select the name of the cross navigation previously defined.

 .. figure:: media/image040.png

    Activating cross navigation

 Select, Link and Preview
 ------------------------------------------------------------------------------------------------------------------------
-As shown in the above images for the cross navigation together with the cross navigation functionalities some others can be defined on a chart.
+Together with the cross navigation functionalities some others can be defined on a widget.
 Functionalities that can be activated just switching on the corresponding sliding button are:
    - Selection: if deactivated the chart is not clickable
    - Link, to open a specific URL when clicking on a chart